Succery-dev/Onboarding/README.md

    If you create a PR, make sure that the commit is going to merge into `develop` branch.

    I'll check the PR, so please assign me as a reviewer and let me know on the Slack.

+4. We welcome new ideas and proposals at any time!!